jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 export default useLockBodyScroll
 ```

-Later in the component you add the hook and pass the property is going to toggle the style.
+Later in the component you add the hook and pass the property that will toggle the style.

 ```js
 import React from 'react'